Rahul1633/Path-Traversal-Directory-Traversal-/README.md

 On Windows, both ../ and ..\ are valid directory traversal sequences.
 The following is an example of an equivalent attack against a Windows-based server: https://insecure-website.com/loadImage?filename=..\..\..\windows\win.ini

+Lab: File path traversal, simple case solution : use ../ for traversal